 Religious Dirt is the web presence of Douglas Boin.
 A writer driven to search for what is novel.
 An editor committed to what is compelling.
 And a champion of causes, from cultural heritage to religious literacy.
 Doug is currently an Associate Professor of History at Saint Louis University and, as of September 2016, Editor-At-Large at OnFaith.
-As a writer, he is represented by Ayesha Pande Literary in New York.

-He has also written for popular venues, with essays appearing at TIME ("What We Get Wrong about the Fall of Rome," originally published at the History News Network), The Huffington Post, Biblical Archaeology, BuzzFeed, Wonders & Marvels, OnFaith.co and The Chronicle of Higher Education.
+He has also written for popular venues, with essays appearing at TIME ("What We Get Wrong about the Fall of Rome," originally published at the History News Network), Biblical Archaeology, BuzzFeed, Wonders & Marvels, OnFaith.co and The Chronicle of Higher Education.
 From 2010-2013 he taught in the Department of Classics at Georgetown University.